Bayesian neural networks with interpretable priors from Mercer kernels: Example applications

 As $R$ is nonlinear, the resulting posterior is not analytically tractable, and a sampling method is needed.
 This presents a computational bottleneck, as repeated inversion of a large covariance matrix is needed to generate each sample.
 Potential applications of this problem include simulation of atmospheric re-entry scenarios~\cite{walker2015multifunctional, edquist2009aerothermodynamic, wright2014sizing}, where a very fine mesh would be needed to accurately predict the temperature on the surface of a spacecraft.

 We demonstrate how this inverse problem can be solved by replacing the prior Gaussian measure with a BNN with the equivalent Mercer prior.
 For the prior knowledge, we need to impose the condition that $\kappa$ has at least one derivative, as $\partial \kappa / \partial T$ appears in eq.~(\ref{eqn:heat}).
 Rather than defining the prior in the $\log$-space, we instead apply a softplus transformation, $\mathrm{softplus}(x) = \ln(1+e^x)$, which helps prevent underflow.
 Putting this together, we select the prior $\mathrm{softplus}(\kappa) \sim \mathcal{N}(0,\Delta^{-2})$.
-We represent this prior as a BNN $\kappa_{\theta}$ with corresponding Mercer prior, with the eigenvalues and eigenfunctions being as discussed in \S~\ref{subsec:kernels}.
+We represent this prior as a BNN $\kappa_{\theta}$ with corresponding Mercer prior, with the eigenvalues and eigenfunctions being as discussed in Sec.~\ref{subsec:kernels}.
+The BNN architecture in this example is a simple one layer network with $32$ neurons, where again we keep the first $100$ eigenpairs in the expansion.
+We find that the BNN does not need to be very expressive in order to produce prior samples which could reasonably represent $\kappa$, as evidenced in Fig.~\ref{fig:bipprior}.

 As the prior is now finite-dimensional, the posterior can be summarized by Bayes's rule as